Our recent values-based segmentation of Gen Z sheds some light on how to effectively communicate public health guidance to young people.

 As businesses begin to reopen their doors, many Canadians are hesitant to return to retail stores.
 Our team explores these consumers’ values and how retailers should respond.

 Our Health and Wellness team explains some keys to success when going digital with advisory boards.

 Our team looks at past trends in Canadian attitudes toward environmental issues, to explore how opinions may be shifting in response to the COVID-19 pandemic.

 We used our patient social values segmentation to examine the best messaging strategy for encouraging Canadians to continue physical distancing.

 COVID-19 Public Trust And Readiness Barometer: A Guide To Safely Re-opening The Canadian Economy – Edition1

-The summary report of our new biweekly tracking study provides guidance to decision-makers tasked with coordinating or implementing a reopening of our economy after months of COVID-19 shutdown.
+The summary report of our new tracking study provides guidance to decision-makers tasked with coordinating or implementing a reopening of our economy after months of COVID-19 shutdown.